 You can acclimate yourself to the exam experience by using an exam-emulating online course.
 Such a course looks a lot like the real CIA exam, right down to the screen colors and button sizes.

-Once you’re using an exam-emulating course, take the emulation one step farther by studying in a quiet, isolated workspace.
+Once you’re using an exam-emulating course, take the emulation one step further by studying in a quiet, isolated workspace.
 This place could be in your office after hours, your home office, or a library.
-And, bonus points if the location is also a little cool, as many of Pearson VUE testing centers are.
+And, bonus points if the location is also a little cool, as many Pearson VUE testing centers are.